 Why Company Picnic Catering Is Your Highest-Margin Recurring Revenue Stream

-If you're not actively pursuing company picnic catering contracts, you're leaving money on the table.
+If you're not actively pursuing company picnic catering contract essentials essentials essentials essentials essentials essentials essentials essentials essentials, you're leaving money on the table.
 I'm not exaggerating.
 In my 18 years running this business, corporate picnics have become 34% of our annual revenue, and they're far less stressful than wedding catering.
 Here's why: the margins are better, the expectations are clearly defined, and—most importantly—if you do the job right, you lock in annual contracts worth $8,000 to $25,000 per year, per client.

 The real prize is the repeat business.
 Once you land a company picnic contract, you're almost guaranteed to see that client again next year.
 Our data shows that 68% of corporate clients who book us for their spring picnic also hire us for summer team events, holiday parties, or client appreciation dinners.
 That's recurring revenue with minimal acquisition cost.
 And because these events happen at predictable times—spring through fall—you can batch your planning, optimize your scheduling, and run tighter operations than you could with one-off events scattered throughout the year.